 But our community is aging.
 Nearly 50% of the synagogue’s members are 60+ years old and only 12% are under age 45.
 We need to bring in younger members now, yet our building is holding us back.
 We want to be able to share our Jewish home with everyone who wants to enter a place where ordinary tasks become sacred deeds, where we uphold our traditions and strive to live our lives as Ansche Chesed, people who perform acts of loving kindness.

 For almost a hundred years, this building has been the spiritual home for thousands of families.
 We have benefitted from the foresight and generosity of prior generations, and some of today’s long-time members invested meaningful personal resources to revitalize a nearly moribund congregation forty years ago.
-Today, once again, we face a once-in-a-generation opportunity to assure a dynamic congregation for future generations.
+Today, once again, we face a once-in-a-generation opportunity to assure a dynamic, inviting and safe congregation for future generations.

-Implementing our vision will cost $8 million, but our construction plan will be structured to reflect what we can afford while maintaining Ansche Chesed’s financial strength.
-Portions of the project could be delayed or scaled back if the Rav Chesed Campaign took longer than anticipated or fell short of its goals.
+Implementing our vision will cost $8 million, but our construction plan is structured to reflect what we can afford while maintaining Ansche Chesed’s financial strength.
+Portions of the project could be delayed or scaled back if the Rav Campaign takes longer than anticipated or falls short of its goals.
 Clearly, the more we raise, the better we will be able to serve the congregation.

-We know our target is ambitious.
-We also know that, together, we can achieve it.
-Already, almost 70 members of our community, including the entire Board of Trustees, have pledged $7.5 million.
+We know our target is ambitious, and we also know that, together, we can achieve it.
+Nearly half of the members of our community, including the entire Board of Trustees, have pledged $7.5 million.
 Through the generosity of your fellow members, we have raised more than 93% of our $8 million goal.